Skip to content

 The revision of the OECD Multilateral Convention and its impact on Spain’s double tax treaty network introduces in 2026 an updated scale of withholding taxes on cross-border royalty (patent, software licence) and interest payments between related parties.
 Rates vary between 5% and 15% depending on the applicable treaty and the type of income.
 Companies making regular payments to non-residents for software licences, patents or intragroup loan interest need to verify the applicable rates under each relevant treaty.

-At BMC our specialist tax team is here to help.
-See our tax services.
+At BMC our specialist tax team is here to help with planning and compliance for the 2026 tax year.
+See our tax planning services.